paws-r/paws/paws.common/cran-comments.md

 ## Test environments

 * local Windows install, R 4.0.0
-* R-hub (devel and release)

 ## R CMD check results

-There were no ERRORs, WARNINGs, or NOTES.
+There were no ERRORs or WARNINGs.

 ## Downstream dependencies